asampaiosoares/ptsurg.github.io/_pages/projects.md

 * LapNET *(in development)*

 ## Past presentations
-If you have presented a project in which PT Surg was involved please fill [this form](https://goo.gl/forms/Uiji7bUyg4RswNNJ2)so we can gather all the data to share with the remaining collaborators.
+If you have presented a project in which PT Surg was involved please fill [this form](https://goo.gl/forms/Uiji7bUyg4RswNNJ2) so we can gather all the data to share with the remaining collaborators.